Toyota: 1990s

 In the 1990s, Toyota began to branch out from producing mostly compact cars by adding many larger and more luxurious vehicles to its lineup, including a full-sized pickup, the T100 (and later the Tundra), several lines of SUVs, a sport version of the Camry, known as the Camry Solara.
-They would also launch newer iterations of their sports cars, namely the MR2, Celica, and Supra during this era.
+They would also launch newer iterations of its sports cars, namely the MR2, Celica, and Supra during this era.

 In Japan, Toyota continued to cater to the growing demand for mid-level luxury cars and offered several conventional and pillared hardtops sedans at its Japanese dealership network.
 The Soarer, Mark II, Cresta, Chaser, Corona EXiV, and Carina ED found many buyers.
 At the same time, sports cars like the Supra, Celica, MR2, Corolla Levin, Sprinter Trueno, and even the subcompact Starlet GT reflected a time of prosperity.

 December 1997 saw the introduction of the first-generation Toyota Prius, the first mass-produced gasoline-electric hybrid car.
 The vehicle would be produced exclusively for the Japanese market for the first two years.

 With a major presence in Europe, due to the success of Toyota Team Europe in motorsport, the corporation decided to set up Toyota Motor Europe Marketing and Engineering, TMME, to help market vehicles in the continent.
 Two years later, Toyota set up a base in the United Kingdom, TMUK, as the company's cars had become very popular among British drivers.
 Bases in Indiana, Virginia, and Tianjin were also set up.

 Toyota also increased its ownership of Daihatsu during this period.
 In 1995, Toyota increased its shareholding in the company to 33.4 percent, giving Toyota the ability to veto shareholder resolutions at the annual meeting.
 In 1998, Toyota increased its holding in the company to 51.2 percent, becoming the majority shareholder.

 On September 29, 1999, the company decided to list itself on the New York and London Stock Exchanges.

 The later half of the 1990s would also see the Toyoda brothers step back from the company their father had founded.
 In 1992, Shoichiro Toyoda would shift to become chairman, allowing his brother Tatsuro to become president, a job he held until his retirement in 1995.
 Shoichiro would step down as chairman in 1999.
 Both would retain honorary advisory roles in the company.
 Hiroshi Okuda would lead the company as president from 1995 until 1999 when he became chairman and the President's office would be filled by Fujio Cho.